We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 MSc Speech and Language Therapy

 Postgraduate speech and language therapy courses typically build upon the foundational knowledge and skills learned in an undergraduate degree, providing students with more advanced study of theory and practice.
-Postgraduate speech and language therapy courses include a significant amount of clinical practice, where students are supervised by qualified therapists.
+These courses also include a significant amount of clinical practice, where qualified therapists supervise students.
 This may include placement in various settings, such as hospitals, schools, community clinics, and private practices.

 Speech and Language Therapy Careers

-Upon completing a speech and language therapy course, graduates are eligible to apply for registration with the HCPC and to work as qualified speech and language therapists.
+Upon completing a speech and language therapy course, graduates are eligible to apply for HCPC registration and work as qualified speech and language therapists.

-They may work in various settings, such as hospitals, clinics, schools, and community health centres, and may specialise in specific areas of speech and language therapy, such as working with children with language disorders, adults with speech disorders, or people with neurological conditions.
+They may work in various settings, such as hospitals, clinics, schools, and community health centres.
+They may specialise in specific speech and language therapy areas, such as working with children with language disorders, adults with speech disorders, or people with neurological conditions.

 According to the National Careers Service in the UK, the starting salary for a newly qualified speech and language therapist in the National Health Service is typically between £24,000 and £30,000 per year, depending on location.
 The starting salary may be slightly higher in the private sector, with some employers offering between £26,000 and £30,000 per year.